urbic/ltxsvg/README.md

   the rendering at the specified point as well as does the `label` command in **MetaPost**.

-- Optimization intended to reduce the size of the resuling file and to accelerate its rendering in a browser window.
+- Optimization intended to reduce the size of the resulting file and to accelerate its rendering in a browser window.

 - Caching the rendered formulae.